ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Introduction

 Video instance segmentation (VIS) is a challenging yet important task in computer vision; with the goal of not only detecting, classifying and tracking an object, but also determining the pixel mask of the object.
 This enables a fine-grained understanding of the object's state and motion.
 The task becomes even more complex under low-light conditions, which are common in applications including autonomous driving, wildlife conservation, surveillance, post-production and robotics.

-Few datasets exist specifically for low light data, reflecting the limited amount of research in this field.
+Few datasets exist specifically for low-light data, reflecting the limited amount of research in this field.
 One contributing factor is that degradations caused by low-light conditions pose challenges for both human and automated annotation, as creating high-quality annotations for downstream tasks requires considerable effort.
-In particular, only a limited number of publicly available benchmarks~\cite{ye2022darktrack,lee2023lowlighthumanpose,liu2024ntvot211,wang2024lmot,Li2024LLEVOS} exist for downstream tasks in low-light videos, and none of them are specifically designed for VIS applications.
+In particular, only a limited number of publicly available benchmarks~\cite{ye2022darktrack,lee2023lowlighthumanpose,liu2024ntvot211,wang2024lmot,Li2024LLEVOS} exist for downstream tasks in low-light conditions, and none of them are specifically designed for VIS applications.

 Due to the scarcity of adequate training data, two main strategies are commonly employed to improve the performance of downstream tasks on low-light images and videos.
-One approach is to apply a pre-trained low-light enhancement method~\cite{wang2021sdsd, Cai2023retinexformer, lin2024bvi, bai2025retinexmamba} to the data as a pre-processing step; however, low-light \textit{video} enhancement itself is still in its infancy.
+One approach is to apply a pre-trained low-light enhancement model as a pre-processing step~\cite{wang2021sdsd, Cai2023retinexformer, lin2024bvi, bai2025retinexmamba} (commonly referred to as a two-stage approach); however, low-light \textit{video} enhancement itself is still in its infancy.
 The other approach is to synthesize appropriate low-light conditions by modifying existing datasets for training~\cite{cui2021maet, Yi2024trackinglowlight, Li2024LLEVOS, lin2025segmlowlight}; these are commonly used to enable an end-to-end approach for downstream tasks in the dark.
 Most existing synthetic approaches have been developed primarily for \textit{images}, reflecting the greater development and maturity of low-light image research.
 However, these methods often do not account for the blur degradations present in low-light videos, which result from the longer shutter speeds required to capture the content.

 Furthermore, existing downstream methods are not designed to be robust to the degradations present in such conditions.
-Some works~\cite{cui2021maet, du2024zsdaobjectdetection, lin2025segmlowlight} focus on modifying architectures to improve robustness to degradations, others~\cite{Li2024LLEVOS, yao2025llevss, baek2025LLVOSEvents} leverage alternative data (such as RAW data and events) for richer scene context, and~\cite{chen2023lis} combine both strategies.
+Some works~\cite{cui2021maet, du2024zsdaobjectdetection, lin2025segmlowlight} focus on modifying architectures to improve robustness to degradations, others~\cite{Li2024LLEVOS, yao2025llevss, baek2025LLVOSEvents} leverage additional data (such as RAW data and events) for richer scene context, and~\cite{chen2023lis} combine both strategies.
 None of these, however, explore domain adaptation for VIS tasks in the dark.